 For example, if your mailed statement was printed on the 1st of the month but you didn’t receive it until the 7th, it wouldn’t include any of the purchases you made between the 1st and the 7th.

 This means that you could log into your account online and see a larger balance than the one on your statement.
 Don’t let that trip you up, or make you feel like you need to pay the total balance you owe today.

 The way to avoid paying interest is to always pay off the full balance on your statement by the due date.

 An added bonus?
 Doing this over time can help you build positive payment history and improve your credit health.

 But that’s not all you need to consider.
-According to Heather Battison, vice president of TransUnion Canada, “In addition to paying your bills on time and in full each month, it’s important to maintain a low credit utilization ratio — the amount of credit you’re using compared to your available credit limit.”
+According to Heather Battison, former vice president of TransUnion Canada, “In addition to paying your bills on time and in full each month, it’s important to maintain a low credit utilization ratio — the amount of credit you’re using compared to your available credit limit.”

 This is because credit utilization is one of the most important factors used to calculate your credit scores.
 If you carry a balance and have a high utilization rate, this can indicate to your lender that you’re spending more than you can afford.

 According to the Financial Consumer Agency of Canada, you should try to keep your utilization below 35 percent of your total credit limit.

 Never miss a payment